Flanigan’s Enterprises (NYSEAMERICAN:BDL) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a report released on Tuesday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a report released on Monday morning.
+The brokerage issued a hold rating on the stock.

-Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last announced its quarterly earnings data on Friday, December 29th.
+Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last posted its earnings results on Friday, December 29th.
 The company reported ($0.07) earnings per share for the quarter.
-Flanigan’s Enterprises had a net margin of 3.15% and a return on equity of 7.24%.
-The firm had revenue of $43.36 million during the quarter.
+Flanigan’s Enterprises had a net margin of 2.29% and a return on equity of 5.36%.
+The firm had revenue of $43.36 million for the quarter.

 Flanigan's Enterprises, Inc, together with its subsidiaries, operates a chain of full-service restaurants and package liquor stores in South Florida.
 It operates in two segments, Package Stores and Restaurants.
 The company operates package liquor stores under the Big Daddy's Liquors name, which offer private label liquors, beer, and wines; and restaurants under the Flanigan's Seafood Bar and Grill service mark that provide alcoholic beverages and full food services.